How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Your chart or graph will be added to the ‘Visualizer Library’ section …
+The chart or graph will now be added to your ‘Visualizer Library’ section …

-Note that each new element is given a unique ID displayed in a shortcode.
-As you will see in just a moment, this lets you add graphs and charts to your pages easily and quickly …
+Note that every new element is given a unique ID displayed in a shortcode.
+As you will see shortly, this lets you insert charts and graphs into your pages and posts quickly …

-After a chart or graph has been added to the ‘Visualizer Library’, you can edit its details, clone it, or delete it …
+After a new chart or graph has been added to the ‘Visualizer Library’, you can edit it, clone it, or trash it …

-After creating a element and adding it to the Visualizer Library, adding it to a post is really simple.
+After creating a new chart or graph and adding it to the Library, it’s easy to add it to pages and posts.

 First, create a new post or page (or open an existing one) …